senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 - Tried to locate strings associated with success & failure dialogs.

 - Added breakpoints on functions that may be used for anti-debugging and begun to trace logic.

+- Discovered the input validation and reverse engineered the encoding and comparison logic.